AnaisAguiar1/Eutech/task_2/README.md

 HTTPS is commonly used in financial transactions, online purchases, and in any situation where secure data transfer is required.
 Websites that use HTTPS have a lock icon in the browser address bar and their **URL begins with "https://" instead of "http://"**.

-> It is important to note that other protocols, such as HTTPS, also use port 80 by default for communication with the server, but **port 443 is typically used for secure communication over HTTPS**.
+> It is important to note that other protocols, such as HTTPS also use port 80 by default to communicate with the server, but **port 443 is typically used for secure communication over HTTPS**.

-We are going to add this rule to our firewall, first of all we need to verify that the rule to the **port 443** it's enabled in ufw.
+We are going to add this rule to our firewall, but first of all we need to verify that the rule to the **port 443** is enabled in ufw.

 ```
-sudo ufw status ---> To check if the rule exist.
+sudo ufw status ---> To check if the rule exists.
-sudo ufw allow 443/tcp ---> To add the rule to our firewall and make the port 443 enable.
+sudo ufw allow 443/tcp ---> To add the rule to our firewall and enable the port 443.
 ```
-Once we created the rule for protocol HHTPS using the port 443 we can check it using again the command ``sudo ufw status`` and this time we have to be ables to see the port an protocol being able and open to use.
+Once we created the rule for protocol HHTPS using the port 443 we can check it using again the command ``sudo ufw status`` and this time we have to be able to see the port and protocol enabled and open to use.

 <br>